dnck/dnck.github.io/_posts/2019-04-17-apache-kafka-terms.md

 keywords:
 description:
 category: blog
+show_excerpt: true
+excerpt: How we move the data becomes nearly as important as the data itself
 ---

 > Every byte of data has a story to tell, something of importance that will inform the next thing to be done